johnharris85/k8s-playground/README.md

 # Kubernetes Playground
-This project contains a `Vagrantfile` and associated `Ansible` playbook scripts to provisioning a 3 node Kubernetes cluster using `VirtualBox` and `Ubuntu 16.04`.
+This project contains a `Vagrantfile` and associated `Ansible` playbook scripts to provision a 3 node Kubernetes cluster using `VirtualBox` and `Ubuntu 16.04`.

 ### Prerequisites